SEFSC/FATES-ATI-FrameXtraction/README.md

+**This README documentation is no longer maintained.
+Please refer to the [official documentation page](https://mattgrossi-noaa.github.io/SEFSC-FATES-ATI-FrameXtraction/) for the most up-to-date documentation version.**

+---

 # imageXtraction

- Simple tool for extracting frames from stereo videos and saving as images as described in [frameExtractionFromVideo.ipynb](https://github.com/MattGrossi-NOAA/SEFSC-FATES-ATI-FrameXtraction/blob/main/frameExtractionFromVideo.ipynb).
+ Simple tool for extracting frames from stereo videos and saving as images as described in [the documentation](https://mattgrossi-noaa.github.io/SEFSC-FATES-ATI-FrameXtraction/) and demonstrated in [frameExtractionFromVideo.ipynb](https://github.com/MattGrossi-NOAA/SEFSC-FATES-ATI-FrameXtraction/blob/main/frameExtractionFromVideo.ipynb).

 <details>
   <summary>